 Construction is a risky industry.
-According to data from the Bureau of Labor Statistics, contractors and supervisors of construction work consistently rank among the top 10 most dangerous professions (i.e., they have high annual fatality rates compared to other professions).
-By implementing thorough safety practices within your company, you can keep your employees safe and prevent the costs associated with accidents.
-Aside from the human cost, accidents cause your company to lose time, they cause you to spend extra money hiring and training replacement workers, and they cause you to spend extra money replacing and repairing damaged materials.
+According to data from the Bureau of Labor Statistics, contractors and supervisors of construction work consistently rank among the top 10 most dangerous professions.
+They tend to have high annual fatality rates compared to other professions.
+By implementing thorough safety practices within your company, you can keep your employees safe and limit the costs associated with accidents.
+In addition to team member injuries, job site accidents also cause downed production time.
+Companies end up having to spend extra time and money to hire and train replacement workers and repair damaged materials.

 • Caught-in or caught-between: This type of accident occurs when an employee is caught in a piece of machinery or heavy equipment, or when an employee is pinned between a piece of heavy equipment/machinery and another machine, tool, vehicle, or environmental fixture.